 In November 2013, the White House reopened to the public after being closed for most of the year due to budget constraints.

-In 2013, President Barack Obama had a set of solar panels installed on the roof of the White House, marking the first time solar power was used for the president's living quarters.
+In 2013, President Barack Obama had a set of solar panels installed on the roof of the White House, marking the first use of solar power for the president's living quarters.

-On January 27, 2015, an intoxicated man lost control of a quadcopter drone, causing it to crash on the southeast side of the White House grounds, leading to a temporary lockdown.
+On January 27, 2015, an intoxicated man lost control of a quadcopter drone, causing it to crash on the southeast side of the White House grounds.
+The White House was temporarily locked down.

-In 2017, the Jackson Magnolia, which had become too weak to stand on its own, was removed and replaced with one of its offspring.
+In 2017, it was decided that the Jackson Magnolia, which had become too weak to stand on its own, would be removed and replaced with one of its offspring.

 In 2020, First Lady Melania Trump redesigned the Rose Garden.
-Also in 2020, Berat Albayrak, Minister of Treasury and Finance of the Republic of Turkey, visited US President Donald Trump at the White House, where President Trump showed him around the rose garden.
+Minister Berat Albayrak also visited US President Donald Trump at the White House, and President Trump showed him around the rose garden.

 Donald John Trump is an American politician media personality and...